Formula, Vol. 3: Main singles

-"Suegra is the eighth single.
-The music video was released on March 3, 2023.
-It peaked at number 4 on the Monitor Latino's Dominican Republic Bachata chart.
+"Boomerang" is the ninth single.
+The music video was released on September 1, 2023.

+Promo singles and other charted songs

-"Culpable" features Dominican Rapper Lapiz Conciente.
+"Culpable" is a promo single and features Dominican rapper Lápiz Conciente.
 The beat is from the song "I Got 5 on It" by Luniz featuring Michael Marshall.
-It peaked at number 5 on the Monitor Latino's Dominican Republic chart.
+It peaked at number 5 on the Monitor Latinos Dominican Republic chart.
+The music video is set to release soon.

+"15,500 Noches" features Dominican Merengue musicians Fernando Villalona, Rubby Pérez, Toño Rosario, and Ramón Orlando.
+The song peaked at number 13 on the Billboard Tropical Airplay chart.
+It also peaked at number 6 on the Monitor Latinos Dominican Republic Merengue chart.

+"La Última Vez" features Dominican Bachata singer Luis Miguel Del Amargue.
+It peaked at number 10 on the Monitor Latinos Dominican Republic Bachata chart.
+It also featured the participation of Dominican DJ, DJ Adoni.

+"Ayúdame" peaked at number 8 on the Billboard Tropical Airplay chart.

 Critical reception

-Formula, Vol. 3 receive general positive reviews by the critics and fans alike.
-Amanda Alcantara from the Rolling Stone gave a positive review on an article titled Romeo Santos Is Both a Bachata Innovator and a Proud Traditionalist on ‘Formula Vol. 3’.
+Upon release, Formula, Vol. 3 received generally positive reviews from critics and fans alike.
+Amanda Alcantara from the Rolling Stone gave a positive review on an article titled Romeo Santos Is Both a Bachata Innovator and a Proud Traditionalist on 'Formula Vol. 3'.
 On the same note, Thaina Garcia from Variety gave a positive review to the album a highlights the collaborations and guest appearances.
-On the same week of the album release, fans vote Formula Vol. 3 as the favorite new music of the week on Billboard website page.
+On the same week of the album release, fans vote Formula, Vol. 3 as the favorite new music of the week on Billboard website page.
 Also, Billboard staff ranked "Me extraño" with Christian Nodal as the best collaboration of the album.

 On other hand, Isabelia Herrera from The New York Times gave a mixed review to the album and wrote an article titled Romeo Santos Reveals Another Volume of Boundary-Crossing Bachata.
-On the article she stated " soars when it expands the scope of the genre and the singer’s own approaches to its trademarks, but falls flat when it relies on backward-looking tropes".
+On the article she stated " soars when it expands the scope of the genre and the singer's own approaches to its trademarks, but falls flat when it relies on backward-looking tropes".

 Commercial performance

 The album debuted at number 10 on the US Billboard 200 with 26,000 units for the week ending September 17, 2022.
 The figures includes 2,000 units of pure sales.
 It was the fourth top-10 charting effort for the artist on the list.
 In the same week, it reached number one US Tropical Albums, just like the previous two efforts of the trilogy Formula, Vol. 1 (2011) and Formula, Vol. 2 (2014).
 Also, it debut at number two on US Billboard Top Latin Albums.

-On the weekend of September 2–4, 2022, the album earned "Top Global Album Debut" and "Top Album Debut" in the United States on Spotify.The album was certified gold in Peru.
+On the weekend of September 2–4, 2022, the album earned "Top Global Album Debut" and "Top Album Debut" in the United States on Spotify.
+The album was certified gold in Peru.